Info on other Awards:

 Award AmountsRecipients may receive awards ranging from a certificate of merit to a cash award of up to $2,000.

 AuthorshipThis Award is available to ARLIS/NA INDIVIDUAL members only (including special Individual membership categories, "Honorary", "Student", "Retired", and "Unemployed").
-Author(s) must have been an Individual ARLIS/NA member during both the year of publication (2011 or 2012) and the year of nomination (2013).
+Author(s) must have been an Individual ARLIS/NA member during both the year of publication (2012 or 2013) and the year of nomination (2014).
 Membership records held by the ARLIS/NA national headquarters will be consulted in the event of any questions regarding membership.
-Individuals may be considered for more than one publication.

 Nomination ProcedureElectronic publications to be considered for the Award may be nominated by self-nomination, nomination by a colleague, or nomination by the Committee.
 A completed nomination form must accompany each nomination

-If the publication is an article or essay, a photocopy must be supplied.
+If the publication is an article or essay, a photocopy or URL or other access point for the publication must be supplied.
 Copies of journals, CD-ROMs, DVDs, videos, etc. should be sent with the Nomination Form when possible.
 Submissions provided electronically or on disc are greatly appreciated.
 Where nominators, authors, or publishers are unable to supply the Committee with a copy of the publication, the Committee will consult the publication, as available, in library collections.
 In the case of non-traditional media or forms of dissemination, appropriate means for access must be indicated.
 Materials will be returned if accompanied by a stamped, self-addressed return mailer.

 Application Review ProcessThe Research Committee will review and judge applications based on several factors, including: